uib/ordbok-api/sqlite.md

 ### `form`

-This encodes the how a specific _lemma_ of a word is to be spelled in its various gramatical forms.
+This encodes the how a specific _lemma_ of a word is to be spelled in its various grammatical forms.
 There can be multiple systems that applies for a single word which is expressed by the _paradim_ key.
 A separate row will be filled in for all variations of _gram_ given the word's _pos_.